TimoBakx/timobakx.github.io/_posts/2020-02-28-cli-output-in-services.md

 the progress of the synchronization so you can see that something is happening.

-To get things up and running, I put everything in a single [Symfony's Command class][_command_class] and contains _all_ the code needed to perform the task inside the `execute()` method.
+To get things up and running, I put everything in a single [Symfony's Command class][_command_class] that contains _all_ the code needed to perform the task inside the `execute()` method.
 Because this is not a very [SOLID][_solid] approach, I then refactor code from this method into separate services and classes.
 I usually end up with a `Synchronizer` service that uses a `Repository` class to store data locally and a `Client` class to pull data from a remote source (or vice versa, depending on the requirements).

 ```php
 final class Synchronizer